-Bloodgood Japanese Maple is primarily valued in the landscape for its ornamental globe-shaped form.
+An improved selection of the popular Bloodgood maple with richer red foliage that is more resistant to heat scorch so it tends to perform better in hot sun; dazzling fall color; a medium-sized accent tree for the smaller home landscape Ornamental Features Crimson Prince Japanese Maple is primarily valued in the landscape for its ornamental upright and spreading habit of growth.
 It features subtle corymbs of red flowers rising above the foliage in mid spring before the leaves.
-It has attractive burgundy deciduous foliage which emerges deep purple in spring.
-The lobed palmate leaves are highly ornamental and turn an outstanding scarlet in the fall.
+It has attractive red deciduous foliage.
+The small lobed palmate leaves are highly ornamental and turn an outstanding crimson in the fall.
 The rough gray bark and red branches add an interesting dimension to the landscape.

-Landscape Attributes

-Bloodgood Japanese Maple is a deciduous tree with a more or less rounded form.
+Landscape Attributes Crimson Prince Japanese Maple is a dense deciduous tree with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.